Courses

 |

-The National Testing Agency (NTA) is expected to begin the JEE Main 2026 registration process soon for both January and April sessions through its official website, jeemain.nta.nic.in.
+The National Testing Agency (NTA) is expected to begin the JEE Main 2026 registration process have been started from 31st October for January sessions through its official website, jeemain.nta.nic.in.
 Every year, the JEE Main exam serves as the gateway for thousands of engineering aspirants seeking admission into top institutes like the NITs, IIITs, and GFTIs, and also acts as the qualifying exam for JEE Advanced 2026.

 The registration process for JEE Main 2026 Exam involves several important steps—starting from filling out the application form, uploading the required documents, paying the exam fee, and finally submitting the form successfully.
 Missing out on any step or entering incorrect information can lead to rejection or delays, which is why understanding the registration process in detail is crucial.